Army of the West (1846): Chihuahua

 In late 1846, General Stephen W. Kearny began his march west to California.
 He left three companies of Dragoons to form, with volunteer troops, a strong garrison in New Mexico.
 Command of the garrison eventually was placed with Colonel Sterling Price.
 The last major action of the army came in 1848 when Price, recently promoted to the rank of general, invaded the state of Chihuahua and defeated a Mexican force at the Battle of Santa Cruz de Rosales.
-This battle occurred after a cease fire and the Treaty of Guadalupe Hidalgo had been signed.
+This battle occurred after a ceasefire and the Treaty of Guadalupe Hidalgo had been signed.

 In 1862, Sterling Price would command another force named Army of the West, this time as part of the Confederate States Army during the American Civil War.